-Dan put his own issue aside for the sake of a stranger, and Eddie never hesitated to do the same.
+Dan put his own issues aside for the sake of a stranger, and Eddie never hesitated to do the same.

 Dan and Eddie are also similar in their need to flee when things get impossibly hard.

 Our childhood was atypical, with illness and death being the norm.
-Significant loss was an annual event, and stability was hard to attain.
+The significant loss was an annual event, and stability was hard to attain.